-- 1. Open the primary damper under the door and the secondary damper behind the door.
-The illustration below shows the stove seen from the front with the dampers indicated. - Place a log of wood crosswise in the combustion chamber and put 2 firelighters close to the log.
+- 1. Pull the dampers under the door forward to open primary, secondary, and tertiary air supply.
+The illustration below shows the stove seen from the front with the dampers indicated. - 2.
+Place a log of wood crosswise in the combustion chamber and put 2 firelighters close to the log.
 Light the firelighters and quickly put a new log close to the firelighters and several small logs at an angle above it.
 Air must be able to reach the firelighters, but the logs should be touching to "warm" each other. - 3.
 Keep the door approx. 1 cm ajar, until the glass is too hot to touch.
 Then close the door.
-When there are distinct, visible flames and the fire has taken hold, close the primary air intake/damper (see section 3.1.3).
+When there are distinct, visible flames and the fire has taken hold, close the primary air intake/damper (see section 3.1.2).